Which benchmark should I use?

 Designed for professional testing labs and other commercial users, Powermark measures the battery life of Windows devices.

 Used by more than 500 leading hardware review sites, Powermark delivers accurate results from realistic productivity and entertainment scenarios yet is easy to install and simple to use.
-Custom settings and command line options are included should you need them.
+Custom settings and command line options are included.

 When to use Powermark